 5135.070-1 Indemnification under research and development contracts.

-(1) Send requests for authorization through contracting channels to the addressee in 5101.290(b)(2)(ii)(C) in time to reach the addressee at least 30 working days prior to the planned release of the solicitation.
+(1) Send requests for authorization through contracting channels to the addressee in 5101.290(b)(2)(ii)(B) in time to reach the addressee at least 30 working days prior to the planned release of the solicitation.

 (2) Each secretarial request for authorization must contain –